 Under the Canada Work visa class, you can apply for a visa if you have a job offer already or if you want to move to work in Canada or start your own business there.

 Most Wanted Skills for Canada Work Visa Applications

 Certain skills are very much in demand in Canada.

 s an example, statistical analysis and data mining are very much sought after.

-On the Canadian immigration website you can find out all the details about which jobs, skills and trades are most in demand.
+On the Canadian immigration website, you can find out all the details about which jobs, skills, and trades are most in demand.

-The more in-demand your skills are, the more points you will receive towards your application, the more points you have, the more likely you are to receive your Canada work visa!
+The more in-demand your skills are, the more points you will receive towards your application, and the more points you have, the more likely you are to receive your Canada work visa!

 However, there is more to it than just getting your work visa.
-Most in-demand professions are very very well-paid in Canada.
+Most in-demand professions are very well-paid in Canada.

 Companies that are actively hiring for AI skills in Canada are — Royal Bank of Canada, IBM, Scotiabank, KPMG, Amazon, LoyaltyOne, TD Bank, Kinaxis, Huawei and Capital One, Adobe Systems Canada Inc, The Descartes Systems Group Inc., D+H (fintech), Accenture, Salesforce and others.